 How Nurses Can Provide Emotional Support to Patients and Families – 7 Powerful Ways

-When someone gets injured or unwell enough that they need medical care at a hospital or health centre, it can be a very stressful moment for that person as well as for their relatives and loved ones.
-That is where nurses can come with emotional support.
+When someone gets feel unwell or injured that they need medical care at a hospital, it can be a very stressful moment for the patients as well as for their relatives and loved ones.
+That is where Nurses can come handy with emotional support.

 Nurses, doctors and support staff have an important duty to care not just for the physical health needs of patients, but to also consider their emotional wellbeing and comfort during a challenging period.

-This article explains proper skilled ways that nurses and support workers can provide helpful emotional support and support to patients going through illness or injury treatment, as well as worried family members.
+This article explains effective methods that nurses and support workers can use to provide emotional support to patients undergoing illness or injury treatment, as well as to their concerned family members.

 We will go over:

-Patients and families facing medical conditions especially value emotional support together with clinical treatment.
+Emotional support plays a vital part in the healing process and overall well-being of patients.
+Patients and families facing medical conditions value emotional support together with clinical treatment.

 What is emotional support in nursing